Gary, Indiana Sues Tech Firm To Regain Genesis Center, Housing Site

 GARY, Ind.
 (CBS/AP) — Gary’s mayor says the city’s Redevelopment Commission is suing to regain the city’s Genesis Center.

-The city also wants the former Ivanhoe Gardens housing site from Akyumen Industries after the California-based tech company reneged on two contracts.READ MORE: Eviction Moratorium Update: With CDC Extension Unlikely, What Will Happen To Renters?
+The city also wants the former Ivanhoe Gardens housing site from Akyumen Industries after the California-based tech company reneged on two contracts.READ MORE: Chicago Bears Fans Arrive At Training Camp

 Mayor Jerome Prince says his team “will continue to look for ways we can make the most of vacant or underutilized properties and put them on our tax rolls.”

-The commission and Akyumen struck a deal last fall for the company to buy the 27-acre housing site for $50,000.READ MORE: Lightfoot Could Announce Vaccine Mandate For City Workers 'Soon'; Talks With Labor Unions Underway
+The commission and Akyumen struck a deal last fall for the company to buy the 27-acre housing site for $50,000.READ MORE: Jussie Smollett Can Keep Attorney Who Spoke To Witnesses In Criminal Case, But Other Lawyers Must Cross-Examine Osundairo Brothers

 The company said at the time that it expected to build a new plant at the site that would employ up to 2,000 people.

-Los Angeles-based Akyumen makes smartphones, tablets and smart watches.MORE NEWS: Over 18,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic
+Los Angeles-based Akyumen makes smartphones, tablets and smart watches.MORE NEWS: 16-Year-Old Charged In 2 Carjackings In Chicago's Douglas Neighborhood

 Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.